92,653 Turns and Where They Went

-I dumped every Claude Code conversation I've had in the last few months into a Postgres database, indexed it, and queried it.
+I dumped every Claude Code conversation I've had since January into a Postgres database, indexed it, and queried it.

-The numbers are kind of staggering — not because they're large in absolute terms, but because one developer running AI tools on a single Mac mini generates them in a few months.
+The numbers are kind of staggering — not because they're large in absolute terms, but because one developer running AI tools on a single Mac mini generates them in four months.

 Here's what fell out.